jsamo25/Autonomous-Systems_Sudoku/README.md

+## Minisat installation for windows

+download Cygwin [USE 32- (even for 64-bits machines)]: https://cygwin.com/install.html
+download the pre-compiled binary: MiniSat_v1.14_cygwin from: http://minisat.se/MiniSat.html follow the instructions listed at: http://web.cecs.pdx.edu/~hook/logicw11/Assignments/MinisatOnWindows.html

-# Autonomous Systems - Lab 2
+## Autonomous Systems - Lab 2

-# Installing a SAT solver
+## Installing a SAT solver

 You can install any of the SAT solvers available from the SAT competitions
 <http://www.satcompetition.org/>.